spotify/flo/README.md

 # [`Task<T>`][Task]

 [`Task<T>`][Task] is one of the more central types in `flo`.
 It represents some task which will evaluate a value of type `T`.
-It has a parameterized name, a number of input tasks and a process code block which will be executed when inputs are evaluated.
+It has a parameterized name, zero or more input tasks and a processing function which will be executed when inputs are evaluated.
 Tasks come with a few key properties governing how they are defined, behave and are interacted with.
 We'll cover these in the following sections.

 ## Tasks are defined by regular methods